vegarwe/gratis/PlatformWithOS/README.md

 ![ePaper module](AS12_vs_BS13.png "ePaper markings")

 The board in the image above is rev D (as shown in one of the circles) and it is a EM027BS013 display, shown by an X next to the name.
+If the board is rev D but the two checkboxes for EM027AS12/EM027BS13 are missing, then it is assumed that it is a EM027BS13 display.

 If your board is not rev D or if it is a rev D board with an EM027AS12 mounted, then go to the [product page](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php) and look under **EM027AS012** in the table.